jtgpz/KawayApp/README.md

 -	[ ] Video Demonstrations with Tutorials
 -	[ ] FSL Flashcards

-### Filipino Sign Language Recognition and Translator Module
+### Filipino Sign Language Recognition and Translator Module using LTSM Model
 ##### Tools to be used for the development of the FSL Recognition and Translator Module:
+Code Editor
 - Visual Studio Code or Jupyter Notebook

+### Phase 1: Data Creation